2witstudios/PageSpace.Team/docs/2.0-architecture/2.6-features/ai/ai-mentions.md

 The enhanced mention system has been fully implemented across all chat interfaces, including Page-AI, Assistant-AI, and Channels.
 The core features are complete and operational.

-- **Unified Input**: All chat inputs now use the `TiptapChatInput` component, providing a consistent user experience with rich text, mentions, and formatting.
+- **Unified Input**: All chat inputs now use the `RichlineEditor` component, providing a consistent user experience with rich text, mentions, and formatting.
-- **Rich Content Rendering**: Messages are correctly rendered using the `TiptapRenderer`, ensuring that mentions and formatting are displayed properly.
+- **Rich Content Rendering**: Messages are correctly rendered, ensuring that mentions and formatting are displayed properly.
 - **Multi-Type Support**: The system supports mentions for pages, users, AI chats, AI assistant conversations, and channels.
-- **Future Work**: The legacy mention system will be deprecated and removed once all content has been migrated to the new Tiptap-based format.

 This architecture provides a flexible, secure, and scalable mention system that respects the unique permission models of each communication system while enabling rich context sharing where appropriate.